We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Staying in one position for too long may cause neck pain.
 In fact, you should aim to get up or move every 30 minutes from sitting or standing positions.

 While you may want to rest the first few days after hurting your neck, getting into a regular exercise routine may help in the long run.
-Try doing aerobic exercises, like walking or using a stationary bike.Working on your posture and doing different range of motion exercises are other good options.
+Try doing aerobic exercises, like walking or using a stationary bike.your posture

 Slumping over all day can create a lot of aches and pains.
 Take a look at yourself in the mirror to see if you’re standing or sitting up straight.
 If not, you may be straining the muscles and ligaments that support different parts of your body, like your head, creating neck pain.